All Episodes

 Smut that we're told has gone on for 30 years, but nobody ever knew about it because nobody ever accused anybody of it because nobody ever saw it for 30 years.

-Now, three weeks out from a presidential election, we're learning all this stuff that Donald Trump's been doing that nobody's ever seen before, and nobody's ever testified to before.
+Now, three weeks out from a presidential election, we're learning all this stuff that Donald Trump's been doing that nobody's ever seen before and nobody's ever testified to before.

-This stuff, you know, we the Democrats and the media used to tell us that the politics of personal destruction needed to come to a screeching halt.
+This stuff, you know, the Democrats and the media used to tell us that the politics of personal destruction needed to come to a screeching halt.

 That all this negative ads and negative stuff, it was horrible, it was ruining our politics.

-Voter turnout was Being suppressed.
+Voter turnout was being suppressed.

 We need to raise ourselves up, they said.